theorangetree/valuation/README.md

 *Note: some model assumptions and inputs will vary throughout the model*
 ### Acknowledgements
-This script is possible thanks to everything I have learnt from valuation legend Prof. Aswath Damodaran ([YouTube Channel](https://www.youtube.com/c/AswathDamodaranonValuation)) (*Note: this was NOT made with the Professor's consultation*).
+This script is possible thanks to everything I have learnt from Prof. Aswath Damodaran ([YouTube Channel](https://www.youtube.com/c/AswathDamodaranonValuation)) (*Note: this was NOT made with the Professor's consultation*).
 You can learn more about finance and valuation on his YouTube channel and website.